Heya (sumo): Women in the heya

 In the world of stables, there is no place for women with the exception of the stablemaster's wife or family and possibly a maid.
-In this highly masculine world, a Shōwa era saying held that the birth of a daughter in the midst of a heya was a source of great joy.
+In this highly masculine world, a Shōwa era saying held that the birth of a daughter in the midst of a heya was a source of great joy because traditionally marrying his master's daughter allows a wrestler to inherit the heya to which he belongs, ensuring the financial and sporting continuity of the other staff members.

 The wife of the stablemaster is known as the okamisan.
 She is traditionally expected to abandon her career and devote herself entirely to helping her husband.
 She takes on the role of surrogate mother for the people attached to the stable, imitating the stablemaster's paternal role.
-Since most young recruits become wrestlers after junior high school, the emotional and physical separation from their families can be very painful, and it's the okamisan's role to comfort and advise them.
+Since most young recruits become wrestlers after junior high school, the emotional and physical separation from their families can be very painful, and it is the okamisan's role to comfort and advise them.
 In the stable, the okamisan is responsible for a wide variety of tasks.
 She mainly advises recruits and helps with kitchen chores.
 She is also in charge of management, teaching, accounting, and even banking, since she is often in charge of the young wrestlers savings.
 She manages the public relations of the stable, whether with the wrestlers' families or the patron's organization.
 Okamisan play such an important role in the stables that without them many heya would find it difficult to function.
 Okamisan have organized a group to advise and support each other.